-Joshua is a partner at Gustafson Gluek.
+Joshua is a member at Gustafson Gluek.
 He focuses on antitrust and class action litigation.
 Joshua prides himself on vigorously representing small businesses and individuals damaged by wrongful corporate and government conduct.

 Joshua was selected a Minnesota Rising Star by Super Lawyers in the area of antitrust litigation (2014 – 2018).
 He is the Treasurer of the Antitrust Section of the Federal Bar Association, and counsel member of the Minnesota Bar Association Antitrust Section.
 Joshua also participates in the Pro Se Project, representing civil litigants in federal court who would otherwise go without representation.